kracr/owl2bench/Experiments/README.md

 ## Details for Table 4 and 5 :

 The time-out for each of these experiments was set to 90 minutes.
-This directory already consists of the java code for **[HermiT](https://github.com/kracr/owl2bench/tree/master/Experiments/hermit)**, **[Openllet](https://github.com/kracr/owl2bench/tree/master/Experiments/openllet)**, **[Pellet](pellet2)**, and **[JFact](jfact)** that were implemented using the OWL API.
+This directory already consists of the java code and executable jar files for **[HermiT](https://github.com/kracr/owl2bench/tree/master/Experiments/hermit)**, **[Openllet](https://github.com/kracr/owl2bench/tree/master/Experiments/openllet)**, **[Pellet](pellet2)**, and **[JFact](jfact)** that were implemented using the OWL API.
 Two arguments need to be passed: *Input File name (path)* and *Reasoning Task*.
-The Reasoning Tasks could be C (for Consistency Checking), R (for Realisation), CT (for Classification Time).
+The Reasoning Task argument could be *consistency* (for Consistency Checking), *realisation* (for Realisation Task), *classification* (for Classification Task).
 For example: To run each reasoner task from command line,

 mvn compile

 mvn install

-mvn exec:java -Dexec.mainClass=debug.hermit.Hermit -Dexec.args="input_filepath/OWL2EL.owl C"
+mvn exec:java -Dexec.mainClass=debug.hermit.Hermit -Dexec.args="input_filepath/OWL2EL.owl consistency"

+However, we did not use these commands in scripts.
+We used the java runnable jar files created using Eclipse IDE.

 For the other two reasoners **Konclude** (https://www.derivo.de/fileadmin/externe_websites/ext.derivo/KoncludeReleases/v0.6.2-544/Konclude-v0.6.2-544-Linux-x64-GCC4.3.2-Static-Qt4.8.5.zip) and **ELK** (https://github.com/liveontologies/elk-reasoner/releases/tag/v0.4.3) standalone executable files were used.
-For example: ./Konclude classification -i OWL2DL-1.owl, java -jar elk-standalone.jar -i OWL2EL-100.owl --classify
+For example: ./Konclude classification -i OWL2DL-1.owl, java -jar elk-standalone.jar -i OWL2EL-100.owl -c

 Also, for ELK and Konclude OWL Functional syntax was used.
-The RDF/XML syntax was converted to OWL/Functional using the file *[convert.java](https://github.com/kracr/owl2bench/tree/master/Experiments/convert)* (already present in the directory).
+The dataset could be directly generated in OWL-Functional syntax by changing the configuration parameter in OWL2Bench source code or using Protege.
+We converted RDF/XML to OWL/Functional using the file *[convert.java](https://github.com/kracr/owl2bench/tree/master/Experiments/convert)* (already present in the directory).

 ## Details for Table 6 and 7 :

 We compared GraphDB and Stardog in terms of their loading time (Table 6) and query response time (Table 7).
 We did not put limits on RAM usage while loading axioms for both the query engines.
 However, for Query Response time, we kept a time-out of 10minutes and RAM limit 24GB.
+The queries are available at https://doi.org/10.5281/zenodo.3838735.

 ----------------------------